AtienoSandra/SQL-DuckDB-Masterclass/Sandra_WK4notes.md

 identities other than having to loose some because of aggregate functions or GROUP BY.

 ### Categories of Window Functions

 **1. Ranking window functions.**
 Are utilized in creating a numerical sequence for the rows within a table.
 Suitable for solving prioritization problems or comparing values based on their position in relation to others in your result set.
 - ROW_NUMBER() – Creates an Index by assigning UNIQUE sequential numbers to all the rows in a table.
                        ROW_NUMBER() OVER ( ORDER BY).

 - RANK() – Assigns a rank to rows in table.
 Rows with the same rank are assigned identical values, but the next rank number will be skipped.
 For example, 1,1,3,4,4,4,4,8.
 RANK() OVER ( ORDER BY).

 - DENSE_RANK() - Assigns a rank to rows in table.
 Rows with the same rank are assigned identical values, but the next rank number
                      WILL NOT be skipped.
 For example, 1,1,2,3,4,5,5,5,6.
 DENSE_RANK OVER ( ORDER BY).

 - PERCENT_RANK() – Assigns percentile rank between 0 and 1 in descending order i.e the lowest rank is 0 and thehigher rank is 1.
-Ranks
-                       in between are calculated based on the relative position of your value in the result set.
-Ranks can be duplicated and the subsequent rank will be skipped.
-                      PERCENT_RANK() OVER ( ORDER BY).
+Ranks in between are calculated based on the relative position of your value in the result set.
+Ranks can be duplicated and the subsequent rank will be skipped.PERCENT_RANK() OVER ( ORDER BY).

 - NTILE() – Creates ranked partitions by which we spilt the result set.
 For example NTILE(3) OVER(ORDER BY some_column DESC) will assign each row a rank between 1-3.
-NTILE(x) OVER ( ORDER BY) The ORDER BY clause inside a window function determines the sort order of the window i.e the rows with which the window function is acting on.
+NTILE(x) OVER ( ORDER BY).

+The ORDER BY clause inside a window function determines the sort order of the window i.e the rows with which the window function is acting on.

 **2. Aggregate window functions (used with OVER).**